does Google know who you are?

 The Nugget with Michelle Martello

-Build an online business that loves you back.
-Nugget filled newsletter drops on Fridays - get the latest tech tutorials, behind-the-scenes breakdowns and done-for-you strategic guidance from someone who's actually doing the work (and makes you laugh to boot).
+Get my nugget-filled newsletter every Friday.
+The never boring, edutaining tech + digital strategy newsletter that's always worth the open.
+Get the latest tech tutorials, behind-the-scenes breakdowns and done-for-you strategic guidance from someone who's actually doing the work (and makes you laugh to boot).

 Read more from The Nugget with Michelle Martello